Big, bakery style Blueberry Muffins. My best-ever blueberry muffin recipe is easy to make!

 Whisk the dry ingredients together lightly for about 20 seconds.
 You are looking for even disbursement of the salt and leavener amongst the flour.

 Moving along to the rest of the ingredients.
 More typical muffin ingredients are present: eggs, oil, milk, sugar, and vanilla extract.
 Let’s note the oil.
 I’ve used both butter and oil in my muffin recipes over the past year – depending on the texture and taste for which I am looking.
-I’ve also used applesauce, bananas, or yogurt if I’m looking for a lower-fat option (see here and here).
+One thing to note: I do not suggest using a lower fat option.
+See all of my healthier muffin options instead.

 Oil gives muffins, cakes, and cupcakes a soft and tender texture.
 A more moist consistency than butter.
 With the cinnamon, vanilla extract, and juicy blueberries, I did not miss the flavor of butter by using oil as the fat in this recipe.
 Mix the wet ingredients by hand (no mixer needed today!).
 I made sure the eggs and milk were at room temperature, which allows them to be more easily incorporated with the rest.
 This does take some planning ahead – I placed the 2 eggs and 1 cup of milk on the counter about 30 minutes before starting the recipe.